 A few weeks later, I was at the University of Oregon talking about wild food to some students.
 When I mentioned hunting, I could feel the temperature in the room drop.
 It occurred to me that no one there was a hunter, nor were they close to any hunters.
 I called for a show of hands.
 One guy raised his.
 I asked him briefly about his hunting experience, and it was obvious that it had been traumatic for the poor kid.
 I let the topic slide and moved on to mushrooms.

-When I was in Cambridge, Massachusetts, I spoke with more than 100 diners during my book dinner at Craigie on Main.
+When I was in Cambridge, Massachusetts, I spoke with more than 100 diners during my book dinner at the excellent restaurant Craigie on Main.
 Only four were hunters, although a few more wanted to start.
 Over the course of the night, I fielded weird question after weird question from diner after diner.
 Have I ever shot someone?
 Did I actually eat what I shot?
 Wasn’t I afraid of diseases?
 It was a stark show of ignorance.
 Not stupidity, mind you, just an utter lack of knowledge of what hunting is all about.